Mjz86/C_colon/mcc.md

- for example, common monadic operations can be made in a lambda function that is hidden inside of a for loop, this doesn't look like were using a monadic operation here, but we implicitly are doing that, while still benefiting from readability of c style for loops, iteration-primitive can be a mutex, can be a vector, can be an optional,
+ for example, common monadic operations can be made in a lambda function that is hidden inside of a for loop, this does not look like were using a monadic operation here, but we implicitly are doing that, while still benefiting from readability of c style for loops, iteration-primitive can be a mutex, can be a vector, can be an optional,

  the option for monadic lambdas is provided, but common monands can be expressed with ease.